 CloudTrail Insights can be viewed inside the CloudTrail Console or via the AWS CLI.
 Equally, the Insights are stored inside your S3 bucket alongside your other CloudTrail Events.

 CloudTrail Events are a log of every event that takes place inside your AWS environment whereas CloudTrail Insights applies Machine Learning to report on "insights" into groups of events that deviate from expected behavior.

 If you're already using CloudTrail Events (which you should be), there's no hard in activating Insights as well.
-Often, CloudTrail Events go unnnoticed and unaudited until such time as something has already gone wrong.
+Often, CloudTrail Events go unnoticed and unaudited until such time as something has already gone wrong.
 One way to remedy this is to leverage Insights to surface any patterns of malfeasance before they occur.

-Equally, that's why GorillaStack created its Real Time Events product, to allow organisations to track and react to unexpected singular events in real time.
+Equally, that's why GorillaStack created its Real Time Events product, to allow organizations to track and react to unexpected singular events in real time.
 As an alternative to Insights which requires an accumulation of unexpected behavior to surface warnings, GorillaStack will remediate before an accumulation of events gets the opportunity to do any real damage.